This feature requires Author user level or higher.

 You should always test your merge tags in the Preview Mode before your campaign goes out.
 Preview is available on both the HTML and plain-text versions of your campaign.

 - Merge tags will not render in previews or test emails when working in the Template Editor.
-If you want to see how merge tags will render for subscribers, create a campaign, and use our preview and test options.
+If you want to see how merge tags will render for subscribers, create a campaign from the template, and use our preview and test options.

-- Different lists often have different merge tags, so be sure you're using the correct merge tags for the list you plan to send to.
+- Different lists often have different merge tags, so make sure you use the correct merge tags for the list you plan to send to.